 6. Drop the Re-directs (really).

 Seriously.
 Those re-directs are just about an antiquated as an MTV music video.
 A single 301 is meant to alter your site structure without negatively impacting SEO.
-However, multiple redirects can bog down your browser as it sifts thru old destinations in order to eventually land on the new ones.
+However, multiple redirects can bog down your browser as it sifts through old destinations in order to eventually land on the new ones.

 7. Take a load off